Lyzanxia

-Lyzanxia is a French metal group that combine thrash metal with elements of death metal.
+Lyzanxia is a French metal group that combines thrash metal with elements of death metal.

 Biography

 Lyzanxia were formed in 1996 by the Potvin brothers.
-They quickly recorded their first demo,RIP My Skin.
-In 1997, they self-released their eleven-track demo album Lullaby in France.
+They recorded their first demo, RIP My Skin.
+In 1997, they self-released their eleven-track demo Lullaby in France.

-For their debut album, Eden, they recruited one of the better known European metal producers, Fredrik Nordström, Fredrik Nordström.
-The album was released in 2000 to critical acclaim and good reviews (6/6 Hard Rock: France, 84/100 Burrn!: Japan).
-Two videos were released to promote the album: "Bewitched" and "Dream Feeder".
+For their debut album, Eden, they recruited producer Fredrik Nordström.
+The album was released in 2000 to good reviews (6/6 Hard Rock: France, 84/100 Burrn!: Japan).
+Videos for the songs "Bewitched" and "Dream Feeder" were released to promote the album.

-In 2002 Lyzanxia recorded their second album, Mindcrimes, again produced by Nordström.
+In 2002, Lyzanxia recorded their second album, Mindcrimes, produced by Nordström.
 The Potvin brothers travelled to Gothenburg, Sweden to mix the songs with Nordström and master the album with Goran Finnberg.
-To support the album, Lyzanxia released two videos, "Silence Code" (directed by Yohann Jouin) and "Medulla Need" (directed by Guillaume Pin).
+To support the album, Lyzanxia released the videos "Silence Code" (directed by Yohann Jouin) and "Medulla Need" (directed by Guillaume Pin).
 They toured with Shaman and Behemoth to promote the album.
-At the end of 2003, following a laudatory article in the magazine Brave Words and Bloody Knuckles, the group began negotiations to sign a worldwide contract with the Californian label Reality Entertainment.
-Mindcrimes was released in North America on March 9, 2004and soon after in several European countries.
-In 2006 Lyzanxia signed with Listenable Records.
-They recorded and mixed their third album Unsu in January and February at Studio Fredman in Sweden with Fredrik Nordström assisted by Patrik J. Sten.
+At the end of 2003, following an article in the magazine Brave Words and Bloody Knuckles, the group negotiated a worldwide contract with Californian label Reality Entertainment.
+Mindcrimes was released in North America on March 9, 2004, and soon after in several European countries.
+In 2006, Lyzanxia signed with Listenable Records.
+They recorded and mixed their third album, Unsu, in January and February at Studio Fredman in Sweden with Nordström assisted by Patrik J. Sten.

-After the release of Unsu, the Potvin brothers and the other members of the group deviated into several outside musical projects and collaborations, and the group started to perform less.
-In 2010, they released their fourth and last album entitled Locust, favorably received by the critics who saw the album as a amalgamation of the French thrash metal.
+After the release of Unsu, the Potvin brothers and the other members worked on several outside projects and collaborations, and the group started to perform less.
+In 2010, they released their fourth and last album, Locust, favorably received by the critics who saw the album as a amalgamation of the French thrash metal.
 Lyzanxia continued to perform in 2011, taking a stage in June at Hellfest.